isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-An [invariant](#Rc-struct) is logical condition for the members of an object that a constructor must establish for the public member functions to assume.
+An [invariant](#Rc-struct) is a logical condition for the members of an object that a constructor must establish for the public member functions to assume.

 ##### Enforcement